AAN Publications

 Photo of Creative Loafing Tampa Creative Loafing Tampa

-As a free weekly newspaper and website, Creative Loafing has served the Tampa Bay area for more than quarter of a century with its cultural and political reporting, reviews, food and drink news, events coverage and much more.
+As a free weekly publication, website, content marketing and event company, Creative Loafing Tampa Bay has served the Tampa Bay area for more than 30 years with its cultural and news coverage.
 We do more than inform the community.
-We're a part of the community — we're advocates, consumers, influencers and entertainers as well as reporters, invested and involved in every aspect of local and regional life in both professional and personal roles.…
+We're a part of the community — we're advocates, consumers, influencers and entertainers as well as reporters and promoters, invested and involved in every aspect of local and regional life in both professional and personal roles.…

 Photo of Daily Memphian Daily Memphian